tilomitra/node-boilerplate/README.md

 ### But I don't need socket.io!

 If you don't need Socket.io, then just get rid of the socket.io calls from `server.js`, remove the client-side code in `script.js`, and the socket.io client-side library that exists in `layouts/main.handlebars`.

+### Want to use jQuery or another front-end library?

+Just go into `main.handlebars` and add the library that you want.
+Then, you can modify `script.js` with your custom JavaScript code.

 LICENSE
 -------